alevchuk/minibank/slackware/README.md

 2. Run `slackpkg update gpg`
 3. Run `slackpkg update`

-Instuctions on how to use package managers are here https://docs.slackware.com/slackware:slackpkg
+Instructions on how to use package managers are here https://docs.slackware.com/slackware:slackpkg

 # Create user